Street names

 The names of fields, squares and paths are closely linked to the settlement history of a region and still provide an interesting insight into the peculiarities of the local past (Galgendreisch).
 While the field names designated one or more fields and were sufficient for a long time as a designation, the village community with its close coexistence required a parcelling of the inhabited area and thus also a division of the place and street names.
 Living space became even more cramped in the fortified towns of the High Middle Ages, where houses were also given their own name or later a house number.

-Many of the old street names came into being after the city actually became a city and are of folk origin.
-They were not written on the corners of houses (because not everyone could read), but were passed on orally over generations.
-Often the location of the street could also be deduced from the context, since a "Westwall" was always at the western end of the town and a "Windmühlenstraße" was probably near a windmill visible from afar.
-Thus, orientation was relatively easy despite the narrow development within the city walls.
+Many of the old street names only came into being after the town itself was founded and are of popular origin.
+They were not written on the corners of houses (because not everyone could read), but were passed down orally over generations.
+The location of the street could often be deduced from the context, as a "Westwall" was always located at the western end of the town and a "Windmühlenstraße" was probably close to a windmill that was visible from afar.
+This made it relatively easy to orientate oneself despite the narrow buildings within the city walls.

-Colloquial usage sometimes changed or alienated the original meanings of the street names, some of which were even lost altogether.
-A not insignificant intervention was also the entry of the old names in the newly created cadastres by the "correct" Prussian officials, who did not want to let many a Low German name pass and invented a High German one for it according to law and order.
-Thus the two Beckum squares to the north and west outside the old town wall, where markets were held and which were called Füör-Märkte (Vormärkte) in Low German, suddenly became Feuer-Märkte (fire markets).
+Colloquial usage sometimes changed or distorted the original meanings of the street names, some of which were lost completely.
+Another sometimes not insignificant intervention was the entry of the old names in the newly created land registers by the "correct" Prussian officials, who did not want to let some Low German names pass and invented a High German name for them according to law and order.
+As a result, the two Beckum squares in the north and west outside the old town wall, where markets were held and which were called Füör-Märkte (pre-markets) in Low German, suddenly became Feuer-Märkte (fire markets).
 They have survived to this day as Nordenfeuermarkt and Westenfeuermarkt.

 New naming shows social change

-While the street names in the centre are mainly of old origin, in the periphery there are some interesting namings from the second half of the 19th century that deal with the burgeoning economy.
+While the street names in the centre are predominantly of old origin, there are some interesting names from the second half of the 19th century in the periphery that relate to the flourishing economy.
 These include Schlenkhoffsweg, Westfaliaweg, Ladestraße and, last but not least, Kalkstraße and Zementstraße.
-In recent times, when the demand for street names has increased immensely, we encounter streets with the same name in many towns.
-Today, almost every larger town has its "Vogelviertel" or "Baumviertel", sometimes even a smiling "Mädchenviertel" with Prudentia-, Gertruden-, Klara- and Marienstraße.
+In recent times, when the demand for street names has increased immensely, we come across streets with the same names in many towns.
+Today, almost every larger town has its own "Vogelviertel" or "Baumviertel", sometimes even a smirking "Mädchenviertel" with Prudentia-, Gertruden-, Klara- and Marienstraße.

-The municipal reorganisations in many places also forced Beckum and Neubeckum to change historically grown street names.
-During the amalgamation, a total of 43 duplicate and 10 similar street names had to be renamed.
-It was agreed that the street with the largest number of residents would retain its original name.
+The municipal reorganisations carried out in many places also forced Beckum and Neubeckum to change historically established street names.
+A total of 43 duplicate and 10 similar street names had to be renamed during the merger.
+It was agreed to leave the street with the larger number of residents with its original name.

 Political propaganda

-It is not unusual for the names of streets and squares to be used for political propaganda and to be renamed according to the changing flag.
-Under the National Socialists, Oststraße became Ostmarkstraße, Nordring became Memelstraße, Lehmkühlchen became Horst-Wessel-Platz, Elisabethstraße became Saarlandstraße, Nordstraße became Adolf-Schürmann-Straße (the first Nazi member of Beckum) and Alleestraße became Adolf-Hitler-Straße.
-Researching the old street names is thus still a contribution to the study of local history that should not be underestimated.
-As is so often the case, the truth is in the detail.
+It is not unusual for the names of streets and squares to also serve as political propaganda and are subject to renaming depending on the changing flag.
+Under the National Socialists, Oststraße became Ostmarkstraße, Nordring became Memelstraße, Lehmkühlchen became Horst-Wessel-Platz, Elisabethstraße became Saarlandstraße, Nordstraße became Adolf-Schürmann-Straße (Beckum's first Nazi member) and Alleestraße became Adolf-Hitler-Straße.
+Researching the old street names is therefore still an important contribution to the study of local history.
+As is so often the case, the truth is in the details.

 Streets in Beckum